Cost of LivingUpdated May 2026

 Is Hattiesburg Cheap or Expensive for Cost of Living?

-Cost of Living costs in Hattiesburg are shaped by several local factors: a price-competitive market where local businesses work harder for each customer, a housing market where the American Dream of owning a home is still financially realistic, and The subtropical climate keeps construction crews working year-round, which helps with scheduling but doesn't reduce labor costs..
+Cost of Living in Hattiesburg are shaped by several local factors: a price-competitive market where local businesses work harder for each customer, a housing market where the American Dream of owning a home is still financially realistic, and The subtropical climate keeps construction crews working year-round, which helps with scheduling but doesn't reduce labor costs..
 These factors keep prices below what you'd pay in most US metros.

 Practical Advice for Hattiesburg